cirosantilli/rails-cheat/readme.md

 By default, you must manually compile the assets before serving them with `RAILS_ENV=production bundle exec rake assets:precompile`.
-Do not forget the `RAILS_ENV` or for example debug mode may be on and the assets will not be compressed.
+Do not forget the `RAILS_ENV` or for example debug mode may be on and the assets will not be compressed or concatenated.

 By default Rails does not serve files under `public` in production mode as this job should be left fot the a webserver such as Apache or NGinx for efficiency reasons.
 If you really want Rails to serve those files edit `config.serve_static_assets = true` under `config/environment/production.rb`.